 Whatcom County Search and Rescue

-Search and Rescue has been in Whatcom County since 1955 when Bellingham Mountain Rescue was formed.
-Around 1970 the Sheriff’s Department stopped by a local garage asking a Jeep club to assist with a search for lost subjects.
-This led to the forming of a more professional group, the Whatcom County 4×4 Search and Rescue Unit.
+Search and Rescue has been in Whatcom County since 1955, when Bellingham Mountain Rescue was formed.
+Around 1970, the Sheriff’s Department stopped by a local garage asking a Jeep club to assist with a search for lost subjects.
+This led to the formation of the Whatcom County 4×4 Search and Rescue.
 1972.
-In 1982 Whatcom County Search and Rescue incorporated the Whatcom County Search and Rescue Council.
-The WCSAR Council brings all the units together and have a monthly meeting to discuss important issues.
-WCSAR is a umbrella for all six units Bellingham Mountain Rescue, Whatcom County 4×4 Search and Rescue Unit, WECG (Communications), Whatcom County Dive Rescue, Whatcom County Snowmobile and Whatcom County Summit to Sound .
+In 1982, Whatcom County Search and Rescue incorporated the Whatcom County Search and Rescue Council.
+The WCSAR Council brings all the units together and has a monthly meeting to discuss important issues.
+WCSAR is an umbrella for all five units: Bellingham Mountain Rescue, Whatcom County 4×4 Search and Rescue, Whatcom County Emergency Communications, Whatcom County Dive Rescue, and Summit to Sound Search and Rescue.

 Missions in Whatcom County are coordinated by the Whatcom County Sheriff’s Office.